Updated on August 24, 2022

 The first step to begin the divorce process is filing an Original Petition for Divorce.
 The petition formally notifies the court and your spouse that you want to end your marriage.
 You need to file an Original Petition for Divorce regardless of whether you are seeking a contested or uncontested divorce.

 The petition must lay out your demands and specific requests related to the dissolution of your marriage.
-The Original Petition for Divorce may include requests related to:
+The Original Petition for Divorce may include requests related to the following divorce terms:

-Your suggestions on how to divide community property in a fair and just manner; and
+Your suggestions on how to divide community property in a fair and just manner

-Allegations of marital misconduct such as adultery if you are seeking a fault divorce.
-(Read more about how adultery will affect your divorce)
+Allegations of marital misconduct such as adultery if you are seeking a fault divorce

-What information you provide in the petition will affect the timeline and outcome of your divorce.
-If new information is discovered while the divorce case is ongoing, you may be able to submit an amended petition with the help of an experienced divorce attorney.
+The information you provide in the petition will affect the timeline and outcome of your divorce.
+If new information is discovered while the divorce case is ongoing, you may be able to submit an amended petition with the help of an experienced McLennan County divorce attorney.

 Many Texas counties have Standing Orders that apply to every case and automatically go into effect once a divorce petition is filed.
 That’s why you should consult with an attorney in the county where the petition is filed to discuss Standing Orders in your situation.